Salt Lake City Wrongful Death Attorney

 In addition, a court may award the plaintiff in a wrongful death claim with punitive damages, meant to punish the defendant for acts of intentional or reckless conduct, as well as to deter others from engaging in similar conduct.

 Yet another important difference between personal injury and wrongful death claims in Utah is that you have less time to bring a wrongful death claim.
-Whereas with the typical personal injury claim, you have four years from the date of the injurious incident to file a lawsuit against the wrongdoer, you only have two years from the date of your loved one’s death to file a wrongful death lawsuit, or one year if you are filing a claim against a government entity.
+Whereas with the typical personal injury claim, you have four years from the date of the injurious incident to file a lawsuit against the wrongdoer, you only have two years from the date of a loved one’s death to file a wrongful death lawsuit, or one year if you are filing a claim against a government entity.
 Miss this deadline, and you may never be able to recover any compensation for the wrongful death of your loved one.

 Before discussing a wrongful death settlement with the negligent party or their insurance provider, consult with a knowledgeable and experienced Utah wrongful death attorney who can help you understand your legal options.